80 8th Ave #600, New York, NY 10011

 Many strategies can seem contradictory, leaving you unsure of what will truly help.
 When conventional methods don’t seem to address the core issues, ADHD therapy can be a game-changer.
 It provides a deeper understanding of your unique challenges, offers new perspectives, and helps you develop customized approaches for managing symptoms effectively.

-You May Have Some Questions About Child Therapy…
+You May Have Some Questions About Therapy…

 Initially, we will help you understand your current emotions, thoughts, urges, behaviors, and physical experiences so you can better discern the most effective and beneficial choices to make.
 ADHD therapy is a collaborative process that identifies your goals for treatment, as well as your long-term goals and values.
 We will then teach you the skills that allow you to meet these goals so you can craft a life worth living.